Joljol-Yahya/alx-system_engineering-devops/0x03-shell_variables_expansions/READMDE.md

-Prints the result of two words
+prints every other line from the input